5T33Z0/Clover-Crate/CPU/README.md

 Describes the Thermal Design Power (in Watts), taken into account in the P-States when generating the Processor Power Management tables.
 You can find the TDP for your CPU on [Intel's Product Specifications Website](https://ark.intel.com/content/www/us/en/ark.html#@Processors)

 ## SavingMode
-Here, you can set `Performace Bias Range` which affects the behavior of [Intel Speedstep](https://en.wikipedia.org/wiki/SpeedStep).
+Here, you can set `Performance Bias Range` which affects the behavior of [Intel SpeedStep](https://en.wikipedia.org/wiki/SpeedStep).
 A lower value shifts the Bias more to performance while a higher value shifts it more towards saving Energy.

 It affects the MSR `0x1B0` register and determines the behavior of the processor: